-No churn peppermint candy cane ice cream is the perfect recipe to include your leftover peppermint candies!
+No churn homemade peppermint ice cream is the perfect recipe to include your leftover candy candies!
 Throw some crushed Oreos in too and you got the best dessert!

-Every year, comes December, it is the same story all over again.
-I come home with a big box of candy canes and the fun begins!
-From hanging them in my Christmas tree to crafts projects, there is a good half of the box that will still be untouched.
+Every year, comes December, I come home with a big box of candy canes and the fun begins!
+From hanging them in the Christmas tree to crafts projects, there is a good half of the box that will still be untouched.

 What shall I do with all these leftover candy canes???

 I cannot just throw them in the bin, right?!

 Well, this peppermint ice cream recipe will help you go through some of the candy canes 🙂